CDRMV/Commander-Survival-Kit/README.md

 How to download the Mod from this Repository:

-Click on the Green Button called "Code" > HTTPS > Download Zip
+Click on the Green button called "Code"

+I recommend to switch to the HTTPS or Github CLI Option to Download the Zip File

 <img width="911" height="473" alt="image" src="https://github.com/user-attachments/assets/9810f6b6-125a-48f1-90cb-a0ae39e821c2" />